Magiccwl/Magiccwl/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Baidu Inc.
+- 🔭 I’m currently working at Baidu.
 - 🌱 I’m currently learning Cantonese and Japanese.
 - 🤔 I’m looking for some friends.
 - 💬 Ask me about movies, tech, and anything.